 The government has committed \$9 million over three financial years, 2008-09 to 2010-11, to the Forest Industries Development Fund (FIDF).
-Through this election commitment the Australian Government will work with the states and territories, and industry, to improve the international competitiveness and ensure the long-term economic viability of the industry through increased investment in measures designed to add value to forest resources.
+Through this election commitment the Australian Government will work with the states and territories and industry, to improve international competitiveness, employment growth and retention to ensure the long-term economic viability of the industry through increased investment in measures designed to add value to the forest resource and wood products processing.

-The Australian Government is also providing \$8 million to address knowledge gaps in preparing forest industries for climate change, \$1 million to develop an industry database of skill and labour requirements for the future, \$1 million to establish an industry skills council and \$1 million to restrict the importation of illegally logged forest products.
+The Australian Government is also providing \$8 million to address knowledge gaps in preparing the forest and wood products industry for climate change, \$1 million to develop an industry database of skill and labour requirements for the future, \$1 million to establish an industry skills council and \$1 million to restrict the importation of illegally logged forest products.

-The FIDF will be used as a merit-based, competitive discretionary grants program.
-Applicants submit expressions of interest, which are assessed against eligibility criteria.
-Those considered eligible and likely to meet the program objectives are invited to submit an application.
-This application is assessed against merit criteria.
+The FIDF is a merit-based, competitive discretionary grants program.
+Applications will be assessed against eligibility and merit criteria.
 Funds are limited and therefore meeting eligibility and merit criteria does not guarantee funding.
 The fund will support projects that focus on the value adding objectives of the program.